UPCOMING

 There is something for everyone in the Spotlight Series, from movie buffs, history enthusiasts, Broadway fans, voracious readers, photography fans, and more.
 Don’t miss out on this opportunity to connect with the legends of Westfield in the place that brought them to where they are today.

 The live event is just one way to experience the Spotlight Series—Everyone is encouraged to participate remotely.
-We invite the community to submit questions for our luminaries on social media by following us on Instagram, X, and TikTok and tagging us with your questions for a chance to have them asked during the event.
+We invite the community to submit questions for our luminaries on social media by following us on Instagram and Facebook and tagging us with your questions for a chance to have them asked during the event.
 Get in on the inspiring conversations by watching the event recordings on our YouTube channel.

-Looking ahead, confirmed guests for 2026 include rock and roll photographer Jay Blakesberg, Tony-nominated Broadway composer Matthew Sklar, writer and publisher Wendy Loggia, playwright and novelist Marc Acito, and DJ and producer Sarah Davis.
+Looking ahead, confirmed guests for 2026 include rock and roll photographer Jay Blakesberg, Tony-nominated Broadway composer Matthew Sklar, writer and publisher Wendy Loggia, playwright and novelist Marc Acito, and artist, producer and performer DJ_Dave.

 Garrett Vogel is a media professional with a passion for storytelling across radio and television.
 Best known for his work on Elvis Duran and the Morning Show, Garrett has built a career blending creativity, humor, and authenticity to connect with millions of listeners.
 His behind-the-scenes production skills and on-air personality make him a versatile presence in broadcasting, while his experience in television has further expanded his reach.
 Beyond the studio, Garrett is proud to call Westfield, New Jersey home, where he finds balance, community, and inspiration.
 Dedicated to both his craft and his town, Garrett continues to bridge national media influence with local connection, proving that great storytelling begins with authenticity.